MuMUR : Multilingual Multimodal Universal Retrieval: MuMUR : Multilingual Multimodal Universal Retrieval

 \subsubsection{Dual cross-modal encoder (DCM)}

-Our goal is to closely associate the video embeddings $R_{v}$, English text embeddings $R_{E}$ and multilingual text embeddings $R_{M}$ in a common embedding space.
+Our goal is to closely associate the visual embeddings $R_{v}$, English text embeddings $R_{E}$ and multilingual text embeddings $R_{M}$ in a common embedding space.
 For this purpose, we propose a dual cross-modal encoder (DCM).
-To incorporate textual information into video features and to learn video features that are semantically most similar to text features, we use multi-head attention.
-The text features are used as the queries whereas the video features are used as the keys and values.
+To incorporate textual information into visual features and to learn visual features that are semantically most similar to text features, we use multi-head attention.
+The text features are used as the queries whereas the visual features are used as the keys and values.

 where multi-head attention ($Attention$) is defined as:

 Here $Q$, $K$ and $V$ are same as the original multi-head attention matrices in the transformer encoder.
 We then apply a fully connected layer on the attention outputs and finally layer normalization to obtain $R_{vE}$ and $R_{vM}$.